j-u-p-iter/redux-socket-provider/README.md

 };
 ```

-ReduxSocketProvider accepts one single prop - `url` - to create socket connection with.
+ReduxSocketProvider accepts one single prop - `url`.
+Using this url ReduxSocketProvider creates socket connection with server (creates communication channel).